React Native Course 2026

 React Native vs Expo

 Expo is an open-source platform for making apps for iOS, Android and the web.
-Expo offers tools and services for
+Expo offers tools and services for making Expo apps.
+The build process is different for React Native and Expo.

 Expo